High Court declines NZME's case for interim injunction against Stuff owner Nine, NZME withdraws Commerce Commission application

 In her judgment, Justice Katz declined to make the interim orders sought by NZME following a hearing on Friday.

 This means NZME has been unsuccessful in its attempt to enforce Nine to abide by the terms of a contract of exclusivity between the parties running until 31 May.
+NZME had been in negotiations to buy Stuff for $1 - any deal would have seen it also take on Stuff's liabilities.

-Jutice Katz said this decision did not determine which party was correct, but rather whether it was in the overall interests of justice to make the interim order sought by NZME.
+Jutice Katz said her decision did not determine which party was correct, but rather whether it was in the overall interests of justice to make the interim order sought by NZME.

 In a market statement, NZME told the NZX it was "disappointed but respects the Court's decision".